- CASE STUDIES

 BRAND DEVELOPMENT: NK BRAND SEEDS

-NK Brand is a member of the Syngenta Seeds family of seed companies, providing corn, soybean and alfalfa seed to North American farmers.
+SITUATIONNK Brand is a member of the Syngenta Seeds family of seed companies, providing corn, soybean and alfalfa seed to North American farmers.

 NK Brand had undergone multiple mergers — and acquired many names — before joining the Syngenta family.
 Known as Northrup King when it began operations at the beginning of the 20th century, the company retained the NK initials.
 Yet years after the acquisitions and mergers, NK Brand customers still referred to the company by names from five, 10 and even 20 years before.